Maintaining Pipeline Integrity

 Everyone is accountable for adequate and correct disclosure of the nature of the product they are selling.
 Unknowingly selling undisclosed synthetic diamonds as natural diamonds is the responsibility of the seller and can lead to commercial penalties as well as criminal charges.
 It is therefore essential that you ensure that no undisclosed synthetic diamonds enter your operations and that you constantly segregate them if they do.
 The following steps are designed to assist you in putting the right processes and procedures in place in your organisation to ensure your business is protected.

-If you operate, or sell to companies, in any of the following countries, please refer to the respective trade organisation’s guidelines to understand your legal responsibility and risk when it comes to selling undisclosed synthetic diamonds.
+To ensure your practises are aligned with national regulations and laws, familiarise yourself with the local trade organisation’s guidelines to understand your legal responsibility and risk when it comes to selling undisclosed synthetic diamonds.

-India: The Gem & Jewellery Export Promotion Council (GJEPC)
+If you operate in India, learn more from The Gem & Jewellery Export Promotion Council (GJEPC).

 In the meantime, you will find below some high-level steps to managing the risk of synthetic diamonds unwillingly contaminating your natural diamond operation.